 I don’t use thick slices placed randomly, I am talking about covering every ounce of that cake top with butter!
 Use slices that are about 1/4-inch or thinner.

 Add a good handful of nuts on top of the sliced butter.
-Putting nuts on top of the butter will prevent dry cake powder in the finished product.
+Putting it on top of the butter will prevent dry cake powder in the finished product.

-Dump cake can be served warm or at room temperature.
+It can be served warm or at room temperature.